Special Binomial Products

 Example: (4y+2)(4y-2)

-We know that the result will be the difference of two squares, because:
+We know the result is the difference of two squares, because:

 (a+b)(a-b) = a2 - b2